 The group leases several leasehold land and buildings, office equipment and motor vehicles.
-As at 30 June 2020, the average remaining lease term is between 2 months to 35 years.
+As at 30 June 2021, the average remaining lease term is between 2 months to 34 years (2020 : 2 months to 35 years).

 The group has options to purchase certain equipment for a nominal amount at the end of the lease term.
 The group's obligations are secured by the lessors' title to the leased assets for such leases.